TorchedSammy/blog/content/posts/please-make-your-apis-restful.md

 It's a tool that downloads osu! beatmaps from unofficial mirrors.
 One of them was [Kitsu](https://kitsu.moe) (not the anime list) that looked really simple.
-Except when it returned status code 200 for a code I *know* doesn't exist.
+Except when it returned status code 200 for a beatmap I *know* doesn't exist.

 Turns out that this API, when getting a beatmap, returns an object like this:
 ```json